 Get a new SIM card to avoid excessive data charges

-Another option is to get a new SIM card for use abroad.
-If you've got an unlocked iPhone, you'll be able to get hold of a suitable SIM card from UK company Dataroam, which has a range of pay-as-you-go and 30-day plans for use in a variety of different countries.
-The company claims that you can save over 90% on international roaming charges by using its SIM cards while abroad.
+Aside from the main carriers, GiffGaff is worth a try.
+And Dataroam has a range of pay-as-you-go and 30-day plans for use in a variety of different countries.
+The company claims you can save more than 90 percent on international roaming charges by using its SIM cards while abroad.

-Most UK phone networks lock their iPhones in order to prevent customers from using alternative SIM cards, but you can ask the network provider to unlock your iPhone.
-This could prove difficult, however, as they are not always keen on you doing so, as having a locked phone forces the user to pay their high rates, and you may need to wait until you've paid off your contract.
+Most UK phone networks lock their iPhones in order to prevent customers from using SIM cards from rival providers, but you can ask the network provider to unlock it.
+They are not always keen on doing so, as having a locked phone forces the user to pay their high rates, and you may need to wait until you've paid off your contract.

 However, there are lots of small, independent mobile phone stores and online unlocking specialists who will be able to unlock your iPhone.
-Unlocking your iPhone shouldn't cause any problems either in the UK or abroad.
+For more info, read How to unlock an iPhone.

 Use a MiFi to reduce data roaming charges

-Alternatively, if you don't want to (or can't) unlock your iPhone, you could use a MiFi device.
-MiFi lets you create your own personal WiFi hotspot, which will allow you to run up to five WiFI-enabled devices from that point, coming in handy for groups or families while abroad.
+If you don't want to (or can't) unlock your iPhone, you could use a MiFi device.
+MiFi lets you create your own personal WiFi hotspot, which will allow you to run multiple WiFi-enabled devices from that point: handy for groups or families abroad.

 Download your maps to save on data charges

-Most of the time, if you're abroad, there's a good chance that you're not as familiar with your surroundings like you are when you're at home in the UK.
+If you're abroad, there's a good chance that you're not as familiar with your surroundings as when you're at home in the UK.
 Therefore, you'll want to whip out your iPhone and use Apple Maps or Google Maps to get around town.

 You can cache Apple Maps and Google Maps offline before you head out for the day.
 If you know where you'll be going, you can search for that area and view it in Apple Maps while you're online, then that data should be stored in the app ready to view when you're offline.
 You can zoom in and out to see data such as road names too.

-As for Google Maps, version 2.0 brings a better offline Maps feature to the iPhone.
-When you're online, all you need to do is view the area you're planning on visiting, and then, in the search bar type "ok maps".
-This will bring up a loading screen that'll inform you that you're downloading the data, and then, when you launch the app while you're offline, you'll be able to see the map, as well as data such as road names and attractions, without getting charged to do so.
+Google Maps too has an offline maps feature on iPhone.
+When you're online, all you need to do is view the area you're planning on visiting, and then, in the search bar type "ok maps", then confirm you wish to download the area.
+When you launch the app while you're offline, you'll be able to see the map, as well as data such as road names and attractions, without getting charged to do so.

 Turn your phone off to avoid data roaming charges while abroad

-For those of you heading off on holiday, do you REALLY need to use your iPhone?
-If you can live without Facebook and Twitter for a week, it might be worth taking a break from your iPhone and turning if off altogether.
+This is the nuclear option, but if you're going on holiday, do you REALLY need to use your iPhone?
+If you can live without Facebook and Twitter for a week, it might be worth taking a break from your device and turning if off altogether.